Health Characteristics

 SDG 3.5: Strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and harmful use of alcohol.

-In any given year, 1 in 5 Canadians experiences a mental illness.
+In 2022, 10.4% of Canadians aged 15 and older had a mental health disability.
+(Stats Can Survey on Disability 2022) In any given year, 1 in 5 Canadians experiences a mental illness.
 Canadians in the lowest income group are 3 to 4 times more likely than those in the highest income group to report poor to fair mental health.
 (Centre for Addiction and Mental Health)

-Pandemic-related lockdowns intensified a sense of isolation and disconnection, and people have lost their sense of safety as well as certainty about the future, jobs and lives.
+Self-reported poor or fair mental health started to spike in 2020.
+Pandemic-related lockdowns intensified a sense of isolation and disconnection, and people lost their sense of safety as well as certainty about the future, jobs and lives (Centre for Addiction and Mental Health).
 (Canadian Mental Health Association, “COVID-19 Effects the Mental Health of Vulnerable PopulationsThe COVID-19 pandemic had a negative effect on all ages, especially impacting youth mental health.
-The Centre for Addiction and Mental Health (CAMH) 2021 survey found that 59% of students surveyed said the pandemic has made them feel depressed about the future, and 18% had seriously contemplated suicide in the past year.

 student mental health survey results